adobe/aem-core-wcm-components/README.md

 http://localhost:4502/libs/granite/testing/hobbes.html?runId=1&autoRun=true&optin=disabled&filter=aem.core-components.testsuite.sandbox&run.options={"withMetadata":{"ignoreOn63":{"value":true,"type":"exclude"}}}
 ```

-This will make sure that tests which would normally fail on AEM 6.3 due to platform changes are not executed.
+This will make sure that tests that would normally fail on AEM 6.3 due to platform changes are not executed.